-Care Experienced and Estranged Students
+Estranged Students and Care Experienced Students

-The Advice and Counselling Service offers specialist advice for any student without family contact, or students who are considering breaking contact with their family and need help understanding practically how they could live independently, as well as needing emotional support.
+The Advice and Counselling Service offers specialist advice for any student without family contact (estranged), or students who are considering breaking contact with their family and need help understanding practically how they could live independently, as well as needing emotional support.
 If you are working with applicants and offer holders it is particularly helpful if they seek this support early to help them transition to university, but they can also access it throughout their course.
 There are dedicated web pages explaining the available support for: